 Top of the Rock – Don’t get me wrong, we love the Empire State Building.
 Which is why heading up to the observation platform atop Rockefeller Center is always high on our recommendation list.
 Wouldn’t you rather have a 360-degree panoramic view that includes the Empire State Building?
 I know we would.
 Plus there’s the added bonus of not having to hear any Sleepless in Seattle references.
 Not to mention Rock Center is home to Saturday Night Live and to a Christmas tree tradition that dates back to 1931.
 Did you know you can even submit your tree for consideration to stand tall behind its iconic skating rink?

 Times Square – ok so in actuality we avoid this area like the plague.
 Seriously, it’s THE WORST.
 Unfortunately, we do love Broadway (on those rare occasions when we can actually afford it) and to get to 85% of the theatrical shows, we have to force our way through this heinous block of blinding lights and the I-dont-know-how-to-walk tourists.
-My favorite shows currently running are The Book of Mormon, Aladdin, Wicked, An Act of God, Jersey Boys, Les Miserables, and Avenue Q. Tickets can be purchased here.
+My favorite shows currently running are The Book of Mormon, Aladdin, Wicked, Kinky Boots, and Avenue Q. Tickets can be purchased here.
+If you’re in NYC in the winter, look out for Broadway Week.
+It takes place every January or February and tickets for most major shows go on sale at 2-for-the-price-of-1.
+Dates for Broadway Week 2018 aren’t released yet but you can sign-up here to be the first to find out once they are.

 9/11 Memorial and Museum – every American remembers exactly what they were doing on September 11, 2001 and those who were too young will read about it in the history books for years to come.
 The 9/11 Memorial and Museum is a somber experience that honors those who lost their lives in both the 2001 and 1993 WTC bombings.
 The Memorial covers 8 acres and is free to the public.
 Reflecting pools and waterfalls embedded into the original site of the twin towers are incorporated into the park as well as a tree that survived the bomb wreckage.
 Beneath the ground lies the Museum which chronicles the events of 9/11 and the days that would immediately follow.
 The observation deck at the top has recently opened as well.